wcerfgba/jpreston.xyz/_posts/2020-12-31-analysis-of-blackjack-by-locksmith.markdown

 ### Harmony

+I identified the chords by first listening to the top, or melody, notes of the rhythm guitar -- I find it hard to hear any other notes inside the chords but the upper contour is quite easy to obtain.
+Once the upper notes are identified, I try to add an extra note below at intervals of fours, major thirds, or minor thirds, listening for consonance or dissonance, in an attempt to spell out the chord.
+Combined with chord charts for guitar from which we can determine the voicing of chords, I was eventually able to spell out each chord with its voicing.
+I found this to be great ear training and I've used this technique on a few other progressions since with some success.

 Blackjack is written in G Dorian.
 The A section chords for rhythm guitar follow a

 i - III - IV - ii7